 We have developed these curriculum design and renewal pages as resources to support departments undertaking new program design, program renewal, or those involved in program reviews in accordance with the mandated guidelines by the Ontario Universities Council on Quality Assurance.

-If your department or school is engaging in a curriculum design or re-design, Centre for Teaching Excellence consultants can provide impartial facilitation of curriculum committee meetings, design and change management processes to follow, and workshops to support faculty members in the move to a new curriculum.
+If your department or school is engaging in a curriculum design or re-design, CTE consultants can provide impartial facilitation of curriculum committee meetings, design and change management processes to follow, and workshops to support faculty members in the move to a new curriculum.
 We also provide consultation related to research projects about your curriculum projects review and renewal.
 The four phases encompassed by curriculum development and renewal, as well as the stages within each of the four phases, are described in the column to the right.
 Each stage and phase is linked to a web page that provides more detail.
 These resources are designed for anyone involved with curriculum design and renewal, particularly those who are leading such projects.

 Curriculum development and renewal is a multi-phase process as depicted in Figure 1 below: